isomerpages/nrf-corp/pages/Frequently Asked Questions (FAQ).md

 The [NRF Fellowship](https://www.nrf.gov.sg/grants/nrff/) provides opportunities for early career researchers to carry out independent research in Singapore.
 NRF invites applications once a year.
 It is open to all areas of science and technology, and researchers of all nationalities are welcome to apply.

-**I am interested in the AI.SG programme.
-Who should I contact if I have more enquiries, or for collaboration opportunities?**

-Please email [enquiries@aisingapore.org](mailto:enquiries@aisingapore.org) with your enquiries.

 **Who should I contact regarding the Research, Innovation and Technology Administration (RITA) system?**

 Please email [helpdesk@researchgrant.gov.sg](mailto:) with your enquiries.

 ### Start-up Funding & Grants